El Paso, TX. Chiropractor Dr. Alex Jimenez breaks down the Fasting Mimicking Diet. What it’s about, how to take it, and the health benefits.

 - Individuals with a Body Mass Index (BMI) <18

-- Individuals diagnosed with serious medical condition or disease unless approved in writing by a physician appropriately trained to treat that condition
+- Individuals diagnosed with serious medical conditions or diseases unless approved in writing by a physician appropriately trained to treat that condition.

 - Individuals who have been severely weakened by a disease or medical procedure